-Total score: 80 / 100 – I’m really split on quantifying htis game with a numeric score.
-On the one hand it’s hard to give an addictive game worth of 200+ hours of play a mediocre score, on the other hand the interface and menus are non-intuitive I feel like I’m playing a meta-game even figuring seemingly out basic concepts.
+Total score: 80 / 100 – I’m really split on quantifying this game with a numeric score.
+On the one hand it’s hard to give an addictive game of 200+ hours of play a mediocre score, on the other hand the interface and menus are non-intuitive I feel like I’m playing a meta-game even figuring seemingly out basic concepts.
 Does it deserve a lower score for this “unnecessary barrier to entry”?
 Probably.

 The review will probably make it clear, but this only refers to the Windows/steam version of the game.
-The game console version is a much, much different thing.
+The console version is a much, much different thing.

 If one was to look at my accumulated play time of 250+ hours for this game on steam one might conclude I’m some kind of expert in Cities: Skylines.
 But one would be wrong.